MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/set-up-gateway.md

 ## Gateway cluster configuration

-On-premises data gateway clusters can be created to avoid single points of failure when accessing on-premises data resources, but it is important to understand how gateway clusters need to be configured when working with SAP.
+You can create on-premises data gateway clusters to avoid single points of failure when accessing on-premises data resources, but it's important to understand how to configure gateway clusters when working with SAP.

 The gateway uses the SAP NCo connector and it maintains an internal state of the connection to SAP.
-For example, if you have _Step A_ in a flow do something in SAP and _Step A_ uses _Gateway 1_ to make that call, then _Gateway 1_ knows about the changes you are trying to make.
+For example, if you have _Step A_ in a flow do something in SAP and _Step A_ uses _Gateway 1_ to make that call, then _Gateway 1_ knows about the changes you're trying to make.

 Because the connector maintains an internal state of the connection to SAP, you want all your calls to be forced to the primary gateway in the cluster.
 A call is only directed to the second gateway when the primary gateway call fails.
-To support this scenario, **ensure that random load balancing is turned off**.
+To support this scenario, **turn off random load balancing**.

 ### Turn off random load balancing